Nokia 770 Internet Tablet: Maemo

 The 770, like all Nokia Internet Tablets, runs Maemo, which is similar to many handheld operating systems and provides a "Home" screen—the central point from which all applications and settings are accessed.
 The home screen is divided into areas for launching applications, a menu bar, and a large customisable area that can display information such as an RSS reader, Internet radio player, and Google search box, for example.
 Maemo is a modified version of Debian.

 The 770 is bundled with applications including the Opera web browser, Macromedia Flash and Gizmo.

 A critical bug has been identified that causes memory corruption when using the WLAN connection.
 This could result in system instability and data corruption.
 Owners of the 770 are encouraged to apply the bugfix; preferably before having used the WLAN connection for the first time.

 Versatility

-Because of the Linux-based operating system and the open-source contributions from Nokia, the Nokia 770 Internet Tablet has a great appeal to the hacker and DIY markets.
-Programmers are porting applications to the Maemo platform, allowing a much more rapidly growing application catalog than other mobile platforms would enjoy.
-The inclusion of Wi-Fi, Bluetooth, and USB host functionality (through a hack) permits enthusiasts to expand their tablets to include USB mass storage, Bluetooth GPS receivers, a normal USB keyboard, or other devices.
+The Nokia 770 Internet Tablet appeals to people interested in hacking and DIY, as it is based on the Linux operating system and the open-source contribution from Nokia which gives more freedom to its users.
+Programmers used to port applications to the Maemo platform, thanks to which the catalogue of applications grows faster compared to similar devices.
+The inclusion of Wi-Fi, Bluetooth, and USB host functionality (through a hack) allows enthusiasts to expand their tablets to include USB mass storage, Bluetooth GPS receivers, a normal USB keyboard, or other devices.